Head of Community Resilience & Assets

 - Tertiary qualification in Community Development, Asset Management, Engineering, Public Policy, or related discipline.

-- Proven ability to deliver strategy and complex work programmes that strengthen community resilience and asset performance.
+- Proven ability to deliver strategy and complex work programmes that strengthen community outcomes

-- Strong understanding of community engagement and resilience frameworks, with excellent relationship management skills.
+- Strong understanding of community engagement, with excellent relationship management skills.

 - Skilled at leading multi-disciplinary teams and driving collaboration across organisations and stakeholders.